|

 Kim Novak in Vertigo (1958)

-This weekend I watched Hitchcock's Vertigo for the first time, and it got me thinking.
+Vertigo for the first time, and it got me thinking.
 Isn't it interesting that the main heroines in his most popular films were all blonde?
 It is no secret that Grace Kelly was a muse for Hitchcock, but could the colour of her hair have also contributed to the popularity of his films?
 We all know the phrases "blondes have more fun" and "gentlemen prefer blondes"; should we also add "blondes make a blockbuster" to the list?
 Perhaps not.
 Maybe Hitchcock's personal preference for blonde leading ladies has changed our perception of movie heroines, making us more attracted to films with platinum haired stars.

 Grace Kelly in Rear Window (1954)